County officials opened Jim Barry Light Harbor Park in Riviera Beach in May 2009.

 Jim Barry Light Harbor Park is located at 1800 Broadway in Riviera Beach, approximately half a mile south of Blue Heron Boulevard.

 The opening of Jim Barry Light Harbor Park was part of a much larger success story launched by Palm Beach County in 2002.

 Working from recommendations made following a boating needs assessment study conducted by representatives of local boating interests, a plan was developed that would enhance and expand much-needed boating facilities and opportunities in Palm Beach County.

 Funding sources were identified, including the 2004 voter-approved Waterfront Access Bond and impact fees.
 Funding programs for boating improvements were also made available by other agencies, including the Florida Inland Navigation District [External Link] and the Florida Fish and Wildlife Conservation Commission [External Link].

 Many existing boating facilities throughout the county have been renovated and improved.
-New boating destinations have been created and enhanced, including Peanut Island and the Ocean Ridge Natural Area.
-Local boaters can also look forward to visiting new destinations in the future, including a greatly enhanced Munyon Island and the Juno Dunes Natural Area.
-A new snorkeling lagoon is planned for Dubois Park in Jupiter, along with 24 new day docks, an area that will accommodate water taxi service, and a launch site for kayaks and canoes.
+New boating destinations have been created and enhanced, including Peanut Island and the Ocean Ridge Natural Area, a greatly enhanced Munyon Island, and the Juno Dunes Natural Area.
+A new snorkeling lagoon was developed in Dubois Park in Jupiter, along with 24 new day docks, an area designed to accommodate water taxi service, and a launch site for kayaks and canoes.

 What about freshwater boating opportunities?
-Existing boat ramps have been renovated and new staging docks added to the Pahokee Marina [External Link], and boaters can watch for even more improvements and additions in South Bay, Belle Glade, and in Burt Aaronson South County Regional Park west of Boca Raton.
+Existing boat ramps have been renovated and new staging docks added to the Pahokee Marina [External Link].
+A new boat launching ramp was developed in Burt Aaronson South County Regional Park, west of Boca Raton, and boaters can watch for even more improvements and additions in South Bay and Belle Glade.

 Overview of Boating Improvements: